S1M0BH/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-# C - Doubly linked lists
+# Solution to tasks on doubly linked list